quozd/awesome-dotnet/README.md

 * [MiniProfiler](https://github.com/MiniProfiler/dotnet) - A simple but effective mini-profiler for ASP.NET websites
 * [Glimpse](https://github.com/glimpse/glimpse) - The open source diagnostics platform for the web
+* [Unchase.FluentPerformanceMeter](https://github.com/unchase/Unchase.FluentPerformanceMeter) - An open-source and cross-platform .Net Standard 2.0 library that is designed for the method’s performance measurement.

 ## Protocols